TheDragonCode/laravel-http-logger/README.md

 By default, the plugin is ready to go.

-If you need to change the database connection or table name, you can do it in the [settings](config/logging.php).
+If you need to change the database connection or table name, you can do it in the [settings](config/http-logger.php).

-Since Laravel contains a logging file by default, it will not be published, so manually copy the [settings](config/logging.php) block into your project's `config/logging.php` file.

 ### Database table